1 TL;DR: Project artefact summary for the impatient.

 - Scheme Request for Implementation 203: A Simple Drawing Language in the Style of SICP (You need ImageMagick to use the sample implementation, and Emacs for it to be actually useful.) ((GitHub) Backup)

 - Lay summary blog post.
 (Backup)

 I also had to write a support library that packages the functions that are already available on modern schemes.
 (Unlike SRFI-203, which implemented an unportable subset.)

 There review process has been started on 2020-11-15.
 There is also a Lay Summary in English, and in Russian.

-Since this took so long and made me think that much, I decided to analyse the solution process and to document it for future reference.
-The result of this analysis ended up being substantive enough for a whole paper, and was later presented at ICFP 2020, Scheme Track.
+Since this took so long and made me think too much, I decided to analyse the solution process and to document it for future reference.
+The result of this analysis ended up being substantive enough for a whole "scientific" paper, and was later presented at ICFP 2020, Scheme Track.

 The papers were "published online", which means that ACM is going to maintain the website with a lay summary for a while, and hope that the papers will be mirrored by the major publishers… I guess.